developer239/automation-engine/README.md

 ### Tests

-You can use CMake to run [googletest](https://github.com/google/googletest).
+You can use CMake to Run [googletest](https://github.com/google/googletest).